Languages: English, Russian, French Bilingual

 Capacity: 30 - 50 students per session

-Tech Requirements: need a Gym for final concert
+Tech Requirements: 2-3 tables; 2-3 mics, need a Gym for final concert

 The program involves an entire world of rhythm and gives students a broad knowledge of ethnic, classical and modern music.
 Students learn various disciplines of rhythm and in the process develop coordination of movement using body drumming, verbal notation, clapping, snapping fingers and playing a variety of musical instruments, including Irish bones, didgeridoo and drum-table, to name a few.
 Students will also create and play musical instruments using recycled materials such as plastic bottles and cans, as well as natural elements like stone and wood.
 The program culminates in a grand finale concert where the children perform for their school accompanied by Boris.